Theldus/1brc/README.md

 It is important to note that `mchar()` works well with the 'cache' concept only for memory blocks that have no changes between function invocations; this is a prerequisite.
 For memory blocks that may have changes, the function should not assume anything about the already-read memory portion, and there is no better alternative than the traditional `memchr()`.

+## Final Thoughts
+I enjoyed the challenge _a lot_ and had a lot of fun in the process.
+It is always interesting to see how optimization opportunities can hide in seemingly harmless places and how much they cost in the final code.

+Some may say that challenges like this have no use for real-world code, but I strongly disagree.
+Challenges like this make us think outside the box and that reflects directly on any code in the future.
+I’m not talking about premature optimizations, but about having a critical sense of the code that is written.

+Moreover, I learned a lot during the process, which is why I created this repository and tried to document all the changes I made.
+Anyway, I highly recommend it =).